MechaniclMan/Dragonade/README.md

 Installation:

 1. Download and install the latest server version of scripts.dll from http://www.tiberiantechnologies.org/downloads.
-Note that version 1.1 of DA was designed to work with 4.0 RC1.
+   Note that DA was designed to work with Scripts 4.0.
 It will not work with earlier versions and may or may not work with later versions.
 2. Copy the contents of the server folder included in this zip to the server folder of your FDS, overwriting any existing files.
 3. Configure da.ini and the relevant gamemode.ini to your liking.